What is Obesity in Childhood?

 Fast food marketingExposure to fast food marketing increases preference for unhealthy foods

-Sugary drink marketingSugary drink marketing is linked to increased consumption of sugary drinks, which are a major contributor to childhood obesity
+Sugary drink marketingSugary drink marketing is linked to increased consumption of sugary drinks, which are a major contributor to obesity

 Body image in mediaUnrealistic and unhealthy body image portrayals in media can contribute to body dissatisfaction and unhealthy eating habits